Worldbuilding

 Work Along the Steam Banks

-Mineral stalks, burrowers, and the labor that turns the rift edge into a scaffolded street.
+Mineral stalks, burrowers, and the labor of the rift.

-Watch how heat shapes every trade here.
-Orun Mael, the geothermal fern, fronds trap steam into a living roof, turning a cold mist into a warm tunnel where people and beasts can work without freezing.
-The fronds drip resin that seals khelvara joins, and their calcified roots feed braskel teeth until the enamel shines orange.
+The first hut we pass beyond on these stilts is hidden behind a veil of Orun Mael, a geothermal fern.
+Its fronds trap steam into a pocket barrier, turning a cold mist into a warm tunnel where people and beasts can work without freezing.
+The fronds drip resin that seals against the khelvara joins into a single natural structure.
+In the lowlands, the fern roots calcify and become a key part of braskel diets which turn their teeth enamel into a shining orange.
 Braskel drag root chunks into their halls, leave tooth marks deep as finger grooves, and those fragments become the first fuel of any new quay once hauled out and dried.
-Rek, the rift salamander, lurk under the same roots, waiting for a careless step, so dredge crews probe the shallows with poles before any child is allowed to fetch water.
+Rek, the rift salamander, lurk under the same roots, waiting in ambush for a careless step.
+Dredge crews probe the shallows with poles before any child is allowed to fetch water.
 Even the poles are chosen with care; only khelvara thick enough to stand a braskel bite ever touches that mud.

 Thalen guilds have built a whole economy on these minerals and hides.
 Khelvara poles become scaffolds for cliff houses, ferry landings, and the lattice towers that hold steam lamps above the fog.
 Braskel felt keeps dock workers dry when the mist turns acidic, and their musk binds the incense burned in temple vents.
-Rek mucus seals hulls, Orun Mael spores stop bleeding, and every byproduct has a buyer.
-Guild books track each stand, burrow, and dredge site beside the ecological maps in Stewardship of the Rift and the craft notes in Crafting Survival in the Mist, because one missed entry can mean a collapsed quay or a lost family to a lurking salamander.
+Rek mucus seals hulls, Orun Mael spores stop bleeding, though with quite a bit of stinging, and every byproduct has a buyer.
+Guild books track each stand, burrow, and dredge site beside the ecological maps in Stewardship of the Rift and the craft notes in Crafting Survival in the Mist, because one faulty entry can mean a collapsed quay or a lost family to a lurking salamander.